rohan77700/ro_han/README.md

 - 🌱 I'm currently learning with Python.
 - 📧 How to reach me: ronniepradhan2000@gmail.com
 - 🤝🏻 I can collaborate on small projects.
-- ⚡ Fun fact: I enjoy listening to songs and gaming and also digital arts/illustrations...
+- ⚡ Fun fact: I enjoy listening to songs {K-Pop, Pop, R&B, Acoustic, Country} and gaming {Genshin Impact} and also digital arts/illustrations...

+### Skills